Starting to Develop Visual Studio Extensions

-Editor and Language Service Extensions: add your own customizations the IntelliSense provided for Visual Studio languages, or create support for new programming languages.
+Editor and Language Service Extensions: add your own customizations to the IntelliSense provided for Visual Studio languages, or create support for new programming languages.
 You can create new statement completions, suggestions, and new QuickInfo tooltips.
 With light bulbs, you can add refactoring suggestions and code fixes to support new programming languages.

 What project templates are provided by the VSSDK?

 The two main types of extensions are VSPackages and MEF extensions.
 In general, VSPackage extensions are used for extensions that use or extend commands, tool windows, and projects.
 MEF extensions are used to extend or customize the Visual Studio editor.

 For Visual C# and Visual Basic extensions, the VSSDK provides an empty VSIX project template that you can use together with the new item templates that create menu commands, tool windows, and editor extensions.
 You can also use this template to package project templates, code snippets, and other artifacts for distribution to other users.

 For C++, the VSPackage wizard provides the code to add menu commands, tool windows, and custom editors.

 The Isolated Shell template is used to package an extension in a version of the Visual Studio shell that you can brand and distribute as your own.
 The following topics show you how to get started with each kind of extension:

 Menu commands: Creating an Extension with a Menu Command

 Tool windows: Creating an Extension with a Tool Window

 Editor extensions: Creating an Extension with an Editor Item Template